 Our schools follow a shared calendar, immersing students in stories, songs, symbols and traditions of Muslim, Jewish, and Christian holidays.
 We strengthen each student’s identity, helping them to feel pride and excitement in their heritage, while also communicating respect and knowledge about the other.

 Hand in Hand schools emphasize humanistic values including equality, human dignity, mutual respect, and empathy for others.
-Our specially designed multicultural curricula in cores subjects such as literature, history, civics, art, film, and religion, expose our students to multiple perspectives and teach them critical thinking skills.
+Our specially designed multicultural curricula in core subjects such as literature, history, civics, art, film, and religion, expose our students to multiple perspectives and teach them critical thinking skills.
 The educational messages about those who are different from oneself that begin in preschool, enable our students to become adults who view diversity not as a threat, but as an enriching experience.

 The challenging social and pedagogical aspects of the bilingual and integrated experience at HIH schools require that each staff member receives pedagogic support, supervision, and training to effectively implement HIH’s bilingual and multicultural model.
 Read more about Hand in Hand’s innovative teacher training here.